-Percussion therapy and the use of percussion massage guns have been all the rage on my social media streams since about 2018.
-I don't know about you, but I have been skeptical of the devices ever since I saw images of athletes getting their muscles pummeled by a device that looks like a fancy woodworking jigsaw.
+I don’t know about you, but when I first saw images of athletes getting their muscles pummeled by a device that looks like a fancy woodworking jigsaw, I was skeptical.

 So what is percussion massage and do percussion massage guns work?

-These are the questions I had when I was looking into them for my own recovery and these are just some of the questions, I set out to answer in this article.
+These are the questions I set out to answer in this article.

 When it comes to claims like do massage guns improve blood flow or reduce post exercise muscle soreness, the research is there to show that percussion massage therapy does work.
 In fact, percussion massage therapy has been around long before massage guns were even invented.
 Massage guns are just tools to make our life easier when it comes to applying self-massage techniques.